stphnwlkr/FW-SplitFiap/readme.md

 iterationsMax=“12”
 cycleDelay=“4000”
 loop=“true”
-font=”din-1451-lt-pro”
+font=”‘DIN 1451 LT Pro’, sans-serif”
 ]
 ```
-This shortcode will display a light-themed split-flap with 10 columns, flipping through four cities using a custom font.
+This shortcode will display a light-themed split-flap with 10 columns, flipping through four cities using a custom font and extra-large size.

 ---